 - Dividend Growth: With the exception of a brief lull in growth during the coronavirus pandemic, this fund has a strong history of producing compelling dividend growth.

-- Assets Under Management: The SCHE ETF is popular, with more than $8 billion in assets under management.
+- Assets Under Management: The SCHE ETF is popular, with nearly $10 billion in assets under management.

 This fund is one of the top ETFs in the emerging markets space in terms of both performance and dividends.